 Seibert worked as a college basketball recruiting expert for Insiders Report from 1998-2000.

 He played collegiately at Frederick Community College (Md.) from 1981-83.

 A native of Pittsburgh, Pa., Seibert earned his Bachelor of Arts degree in political science from Fredonia State University (N.Y.) in 1985.

-Seibert has a daughter, Katie (16), who lives in Ohio.
+Seibert is married to Rachel and has a daughter, Katie (17), who lives in Ohio.